ongr-io/SettingsBundle/Resources/doc/personal_settings.rst

 Settings change API
 ~~~~~~~~~~~~~~~~~~~

 Settings visibility can be toggled when the user visits specific URL generated for that setting.
-E. g.:
+E.g.:

 - `http://example.com/settings_prefix/settings/change/Nqlx9N1QthIaQ9wJz0GNY79LoYeZUbJC6OuNe== <http://example.com/settings_prefix/settings/change/Nqlx9N1QthIaQ9wJz0GNY79LoYeZUbJC6OuNe==>`_

-So it is possible to send such URL to remote user enabling him to toggle between setting. ``ongr_setting_enabled`` second parameter must be set to false.
+So it is possible to send such URL to remote user enabling him to toggle between setting values. ``ongr_setting_enabled`` second parameter must be set to false.
 E.g.: ``ongr_setting_enabled('foo_setting_2', false)``.

-To enable this functionality, you should add entry to your firewall, to enable anonymous access, to one of the controllers:
+To enable this functionality you should add entry to your firewall to enable anonymous access to one of the controllers:

 .. code-block:: yaml